tcsenpai/ULWGL-launcher-TCS/README.md

-# ULWGL-LAUNCHER-TCS ( ⾣ UWINE )
+# ⾣ UWINE

-The final wrapper for ULWGL (and its launcher) has come to town.
+The final wrapper for Proton (thanks to ULWGL) and Wine has come to town.

-Play and run Windows software with Proton without Steam in a (maybe a couple of) click.
+Play and run Windows software on Linux seamlessly with either Proton or Wine (and without Steam needed)!

 ![Hello world](https://raw.githubusercontent.com/tcsenpai/UWINE/main/screenshot.png)

-## What is ULWGL-LAUNCHER-TCS ( ⾣ UWINE )
+## What is ⾣ UWINE

-UWINE is a wrapper around ULWGL designed to help as many users as possible to run WIndows software (included but not limited to games) using Proton (and its flavors like ProtonGE) without Steam client needed.
+UWINE is a launcher for Windows programs on Linux designed to help as many users as possible to run WIndows software (included but not limited to games) using Proton (and its flavors like ProtonGE) or Wine without Steam client needed and with a minimal maintainance and tinkering needed.

 ## Credits and License